 Applied Behavior Analysis

-Applied behavior analysis has been demonstrated as an effective approach to treating autism, related developmental disorders, dementia, and head trauma.
-The Applied Behavior Analysis certificate program is designed to provide working professionals—including current behavior analysts or professionals in psychology, education, child care, speech and language pathology, and social services—a mastery of behavior analysis theories and procedures.
+Applied behavior analysis has been demonstrated as an effective intervention approach for individuals with Autism Spectrum Disorders and a variety of related developmental, medical and behavioral disorders such as intellectual disabilities, dementia, addiction, and traumatic brain injury.
+The Applied Behavior Analysis certificate program is designed to provide working professionals—including current behavior therapists or professionals in psychology, education, childcare, speech and language pathology, and social services with the knowledge and skills to provide effective behavioral interventions and to meet the academic requirements required by the Behavior Analyst Certification Board (BACB) to sit for the Board Certified Behavior Analyst (BCBA) exam.

-These courses incorporate the 4th edition of the Behavioral Analyst Certification Board (BACB) task list requirements.
-Students will gain the knowledge and skills required to sit for the Board Certified Behavioral Analyst (BCBA) certification examination.
-This six-course, fully online program is designed for individuals seeking a career as a certified behavioral analyst or the ability to incorporate applied behavior analysis processes into their professional or personal practices.
-While many certificants will enter the field in order to provide services to people with ASD, other fields benefit from the skills acquired through this program: namely, the fields of psychology (from which ABA is originally derived) and education.
-The level of expertise acquired by completing the coursework requirements has significant value, not just as a preparation for passing the exam, but as a general knowledge base gained to supplement other credentials.
+These courses incorporate the 5th edition of the Behavioral Analyst Certification Board (BACB) task list requirements and is a verified course sequence (VCS) through the Association for Behavior Analysis International (ABAI).
+Students who complete the sequence of courses meet the academic requirements required by the BACB to sit for the board examination.
+This seven-course, fully online program is designed for individuals seeking a career as a BCBA or the ability to incorporate applied behavior analysis into their professional or personal practices.
+While many certificants will enter the field in order to provide services to people with Autism Spectrum Disorders (ASD), other fields benefit from the skills acquired through this program: namely, the fields of psychology (from which ABA is originally derived) and education.
+The level of expertise acquired by completing the coursework has significant value, not just as a preparation for passing the exam, but as a general knowledge base gained to supplement other credentials.

-Courses are taken in sequential order at a maximum of one course per session.
+Courses are taken in sequential order at a maximum of one course per session, beginning with EDUU 692.

-The six-course sequence requires a student to be employed at least part-time in a field of employment, which uses Applied Behavior Analysis (i.e. education, medicine, social work, occupational or speech therapy).
+The seven-course sequence requires a student to be employed at least part-time in a position which uses applied behavior analysis.
 Assignments in each course require access to practitioners and clients to complete.
 Applied projects give students the opportunity to practice skills related to the BCBA task list that are learned in courses.